Watts-Lab/team_comm_tools/README.md

 ### Featurized Outputs: Levels of Analysis

 Notably, not all communication features are made equal, as they can be defined at different levels of analysis.
 For example, a single utterance ("you are great!") may be described as a "positive statement."
 An individual who makes many such utterances may be described as a "positive person."
 Finally, the entire team may enjoy a "positive conversation," an interaction in which everyone speaks positively to each other.
-In this way, the same concept of positivity can be applied to three levels: (1) the **utterance**, (2) the **speaker**, and (3) the **conversation**, and we generate a separate output file for each level.
+In this way, the same concept of positivity can be applied to three levels:

+1. The **utterance**,
+2. The **speaker**, amd
+3. The **conversation**

-When you declare a FeatureBuilder, you will need to specify an output path for each level of analysis.
+**We generate a separate output file for each level.** When you declare a FeatureBuilder, you will need to specify an output path for each level of analysis.

 For more information, please refer to the [Introduction on our Read the Docs Page](https://conversational-featurizer.readthedocs.io/en/latest/intro.html#intro).